Coroner releases Aaron Carter’s cause of death, says singer accidentally drowned in tub

-LOS ANGELES (AP) — Singer and rapper Aaron Carter accidentally drowned in his bathtub due to sedatives he’d taken and gas used in spray cleaners he had inhaled, a coroner’s report said Tuesday.
+LOS ANGELES (KTLA/AP) — Singer and rapper Aaron Carter accidentally drowned in his bathtub due to sedatives he’d taken and gas used in spray cleaners he had inhaled, a coroner’s report said Tuesday.

-Carter, the younger brother of the Backstreet Boys’ Nick Carter, was found submerged and dead at age 34 in the bathtub of his home in Lancaster, California, on Nov.
-5, the autopsy report from the Los Angeles County Medical Examiner-Coroner said.
+Carter, 34, was found unresponsive by a house sitter in a bathtub at his home in Lancaster, California on Nov.
+5. The house sitter was told to perform CPR until paramedics arrived on the scene, at which point he was pronounced dead.

 The sedative alprazolam, often sold under the brand name Xanax, was found in his system, as was the compressed gas difluoroethane, which the report says is “a gas commonly used as a propellant in air spray cleaners,” which “can induce feelings of euphoria when inhaled.”